 In partnership with the private sector and government agencies, NCPO provides advice on the strategic direction for addressing cyber security.
 They’re responsible for providing advice on investment in cyber security initiatives, including CERT NZ.

 NCPO also has a coordinating role.
 They make sure that the operational and policy agencies responsible for cyber security initiatives work together to respond to issues, and ensure that these agencies focus their activities on the government’s desired outcomes.
-They oversee the development, implementation and review of New Zealand’s Cyber Security Strategy 2015, and assesses the progress of the Strategy’s Action Plan.
-The establishment of CERT NZ is a key action of the Strategy.
+They oversee the development, implementation and review of New Zealand’s Cyber Security Strategy 2019, and assesses the progress of the Strategy’s Action Plan.

 NCPO works closely with the Ministry of Foreign Affairs and Trade (MFAT) to lead engagement on cyber security policy internationally.